 Language classes funded by the Government of Canada: A Practical Path to Integration and Opportunity

-Language proficiency in English and French is essential for successful settlement and long-term participation in Canadian society.
-To support this need, the Government of Canada offers structured language training aligned with national standards and delivered through flexible learning formats.
+English and French proficiency is essential for successful settlement and long-term participation in Canadian society.
+To support adult learners, the Government of Canada provides structured, nationally aligned language training focused on practical communication skills for work, public services, and everyday life, delivered through flexible learning formats.

 🎯 Why Language Skills Matter in Canada